mlx-optiq

 --adapter your-org/my-adapter

-OptIQ-trained adapters surface their optiq_lora_config.json sidecar (rank, rank distribution, scaling mode) in the startup log.
+OptiQ-trained adapters surface their optiq_lora_config.json sidecar (rank, rank distribution, scaling mode) in the startup log.

 Multi-adapter, hot-swap at the Python layer